marpple/rune/docs/tutorial/abstract-view.md

 }
 ```

-Similarly, if you don't use `ColorView`, you can implement it like this:
+Similarly, if you choose not to use `ColorView`, you could implement it as follows:

 ```typescript
 export class ColorCheckboxListView extends CheckboxListView<Color> {